aws-samples/aws-serverless-workshops/WorkshopTemplate/README.md

 A workshop consists of multiple modules.
 Each module should cover a single, cohesive topic and take between 30 and 60 minutes for all students to complete.
 Consider the least experienced students who are likely to take this workshop when scoping your modules.

-You should strongly consider providing CloudFormation templates that students can use to launch any required resources from previous modules to enable students to jump ahead to later modules without having to complete the preceeding modules manually.
+You should strongly consider providing CloudFormation templates that students can use to launch any required resources from previous modules to enable students to jump ahead to later modules without having to complete the preceding modules manually.

 Provide a numbered list with links to each module